 We are proud of our standing, our history and our achievements.
 In the past 70 years we have produced four Nobel Laureates, some of Australia’s most pre-eminent scientists and thousands of graduates with a world-class education in science.

-The University's illustrious research history continues to contribute to its ranking as one of the world’s top ten institutions for education in environmental, earth and marine sciences, whilst placed in the top fifty for a broad range of scientific research areas including physics and astronomy, metallurgy and materials, mathematics and chemistry.
+The University's illustrious research history continues to contribute to its ranking as one of the world’s top ten institutions for education in environmental, Earth and marine sciences, while placed in the top 50 for a broad range of scientific research areas including physics and astronomy, metallurgy and materials, mathematics and chemistry.

-In 2017 distinguished scientist Professor Graham Farquhar AO, became the first Australian to win a Kyoto Prize – the most prestigious international award for fields not traditionally honoured with a Nobel Prize.
-Dr Farquhar has won the 2017 Kyoto Prize in Basic Sciences for his life’s work in plant biophysics and photosynthesis, which has involved research on water-efficient crops and the impacts of climate change.
+Professor Graham Farquhar: the only Australian to ever win a Kyoto Prize—the most prestigious international award for fields not honoured with a Nobel Prize—for his life’s work in plant biophysics and photosynthesis.

 The Australian National University is established by an Act of Federal Parliament.